 A market considers all the tenders it has received offering to buy or sell an Instrument, using a Matching Engine to decide which can be cleared (satisfied) in full or in part.
 The 3:00pm instrument is traded independently from the 4:00pm instrument.

+The Resource definition is extensible using standard UML techniques (subclassing), however CTS 1.0 uses only this base definition.

-The Resource definition is extensible; any conforming resource definition can be used to define Products that can be traded using CTS.
+In future versions of CTS may permit any conforming resource definition to be used to define Products that can be traded using CTS.

 These terms are summarized in Table 2-1: .